ibm-cloud-docs/vpc/vpn-configure-acls-security-groups.md

 | Inbound | All  | VPC CIDR | N/A | On-premises, private CIDR | N/A
 | Outbound | All | On-premises, private CIDR | N/A | VPC CIDR | N/A
 | Inbound (optional) | ICMP | Any | N/A | Any | N/A
 {: caption="Table 1.
-Inbound and outbound rules on VPN gateway's subnet" caption-side="top"}
+Inbound and outbound rules on VPN gateway's subnet" caption-side="bottom"}

 If you use ACLs or security groups on the VPC subnets that communicate over the VPN tunnel, make sure that ACL or security group rules are in place to allow traffic between virtual server instances in your VPC and the other network.
 {: important}